EighteenZi/rocksdb_wiki/Basic-Operations.md

 <code>WriteBatch</code> provides an alternative to asynchronous writes.
 Multiple updates may be placed in the same <code>WriteBatch</code> and applied together using a synchronous write (i.e., <code>write_options.sync</code> is set to true).
 The extra cost of the synchronous write will be amortized across all of the writes in the batch.

 We also provide a way to completely disable Write Ahead Log for a particular write.
-If you set write_option.disableWAL to true, the write will not go to the log at all and may be lost in an event of process crash.
+If you set <code>write_option.disableWAL</code> to true, the write will not go to the log at all and may be lost in an event of process crash.

-RocksDB by default uses faster fdatasync() to sync files.
-If you want to use fsync(), you can set Options::use_fsync to true.
+RocksDB by default uses faster <code>fdatasync()</code> to sync files.
+If you want to use fsync(), you can set <code>Options::use_fsync</code> to true.
 You should set this to true on filesystems like ext3 that can lose files after a reboot.

 ## Concurrency